flavienbwk/book-devops/eng/README.md

 Using these same tools, you can [adopt and automate a blue/green deployment strategy](https://dev.to/stack-labs/canary-deployment-with-argo-cd-and-istio-406d).
 This technique gradually shifts users to a new software version, ensuring it functions properly.
 The idea is to instantiate the new software version (green) alongside the current one (blue).
 The system then directs a limited proportion of users to the new software (e.g., 10%).
 This proportion is gradually increased over a set period, while measuring the error rate for each request.
 If the rate is the same or lower than the previous deployment, the software is rolled out to all users.
 Otherwise, deployment is canceled, and the old version remains in production.

 Even more advanced tools exist to address large-scale deployment challenges.
-We'll explore Palantir's Apollo as an example in the chapter "[Deploying in Parallel in Different Environments](#deploying-in-parallel-in-different-environments)".
+We'll explore Palantir's Apollo as an example in the chapter "[Deploying simultaneously in different environments](#deploying-simultaneously-in-different-environments)".

 Moreover, continuous deployment pipelines are not limited to software deployment or administrative task launches.
 They can be the starting point for monitoring your software.
 For instance, a continuous deployment pipeline can set up a _Prometheus / Grafana_ instance and start sending its activity logs.
 Deploying your software doesn't mark the end of your infrastructure's resilience cycle: now you need to monitor it.
-We'll delve into these techniques in the chapter "[Measure Everything](#measure-everything)".
+We'll delve into these techniques in the chapter "[Measure Everything](#measuring-everything)".

 \newpage

-## Measure Everything
+## Measuring everything

-In the previous chapter - "[Leveraging Automation](#leveraging-automation)" - we saw how automation greatly saves time in managing our infrastructure and enhances its security and resilience.
+In the previous chapter - "[Leveraging automation](#leveraging-automation)" - we saw how automation greatly saves time in managing our infrastructure and enhances its security and resilience.

 In this chapter, we'll discuss a significant dimension of automation: observability.
 It's through measurements that systems can be massively automated, and better decisions can be made organization-wide.
 Measuring everything achieves three objectives:

 1. Technical and commercial teams can know the state of a service at any time (operational, partially accessible, down).
-2. Technical teams can analyze data to pinpoint issues and attempt to resolve them (see chapter "[Organizing Incident Response](#organizing-incident-response)").
+2. Technical teams can analyze data to pinpoint issues and attempt to resolve them (see chapter "[Organizing incident response](#organizing-incident-response)").
 3. With these data insights, technical teams can assist commercial teams in making better decisions for the organization.

 Trusting decisions based on its own data marks the culmination of a successful DevOps transformation.
 The industry calls this "data-driven decision making."

-### The 3 Pillars of Observability
+### The 3 pillars of observability

 Activity logs (_logs_), metrics (_metrics_), and traces (_traces_) are regarded as the three pillars of observability.
 These three types of data can be generated by software to identify and address issues that might arise once deployed.